-Given that development decisions are outside the control of the Company and the payment of cash consideration, any future cash distributions, and the value of the option are entirely dependent on Northland reaching a financial close and successfully developing the wind project, no value has been accrued with respect to the contingent proceeds at September 30, 2020.
+Given that development decisions are outside the control of the Company and the payment of cash consideration, any future cash distributions, and the value of the option are entirely dependent on Northland reaching a financial close and successfully developing the wind project, no value has been accrued with respect to the contingent proceeds.

-The disposal of Devco resulted in the derecognition of the previously recorded NRCan deposit of \$360,000 and the associated asset retirement obligation of \$400,000, resulting in the recognition of a gain of \$40,000 on the closing of the transaction, which is included in other income in the statement of loss.
+The disposal of Devco resulted in the derecognition of the previously recorded NRCan deposit of \$360,000 and the associated asset retirement obligation of \$400,000, resulting in the recognition of a gain of \$40,000 on the closing of the transaction, which is included in other income in the statement of loss for the year ended September 30, 2020.